Your Website or Author Blog is your MOST important marketing resource.

 Get creative … several years ago, I saw a blog post in which the author took a photo of himself down on his knees begging.
 He did it in such a funny way, I laughed my head off.
 Sorry … I regret that I can’t remember the name of the website!

-Once you start getting reviews, be sure to revise your sales page by adding excerpts, or the entire review.
-If they are from blogger or reviews sites, be sure to link back to the original site.
+.Once you start getting reviews, create a “kudos” or review page for each of your books.
+Add review excerpts, or the entire review.
+If they are from blogger or reviews sites, be sure to link back to the original site, because it adds credibility to your book.

 DON’T FORGET TO INCLUDE A LINK